Hutchinson SA: Unification of brands

-In the early 2000s, Hutchinson undertook a major restructuring by unifying its various brands into a single company.
+In March 2013, all Hutchinson entities were brought together under a single commercial brand.
+The Hutchinson brand identity was redesigned with a new logo and tagline.

+In January 2019, Hutchinson announced the acquisition of Midé Technology Corporation, a U.S. engineering company specializing in smart materials and mechatronics.
+That same year, Hutchinson also acquired a majority stake in TCSA, a company specializing in engine thermal management, and finalized the acquisition of PFW Aerospace, a specialist in aeronautical tubing and ducting previously owned by Airbus.

+In February 2026, Hutchinson announced the acquisition of Cox & Co Company (a U.S. leader in low‑power de‑icing solutions) and its subsidiary Prime Technology (a U.S. expert in naval and industrial instrumentation), further strengthening its position as a Tier‑1 strategic partner in the aerospace sector.

 Markets

 In addition to being one of the world's largest players in the rubber market, Hutchinson is also present in the automotive, aerospace, railway, industrial, defense, energy and cycling sectors.

 Automotive and e-Mobility

 Hutchinson provides automotive seals, fluid transfer systems, and vibration control technologies that reduce noise and improve comfort.
 Hutchinson’s products can be found on car models such as the Mazda 3.

 Aerospace and Defense

 In the aerospace industry, Hutchinson provides engine systems, ducting and other components that improve aircraft performance and safety.
 They also play a role in the defense sector, providing armor technology and defense-related products.

 New Energy and Industry

 Hutchinson supplies the industrial and mobility sectors with elastomers for a wide range of applications.

 Hutchinson serves the industrial, energy and transportation markets with elastomers for a wide range of applications.
 They include: